International Association of Directors

 Bruce is a former federal prosecutor and a retired FLETC Senior Legal Instructor who has trained over 30,000 law enforcement officers.

-Hector is a veteran, an immigrant, an entrepreneur, a former law enforcement officer, a professional dog trainer, and now a public speaker,
+Hector is a veteran, an immigrant, an entrepreneur, a former law enforcement officer, a professional dog trainer and now a public speaker.

 Michael Parker is a consultant after 32 years of service with the Los Angeles County Sheriff’s Department (LASD), California, the second largest policing agency in the United States.

 Steve is California’s first working journalist to become a POST-certified instructor.
 Steve is an adjunct instructor with the Los Angeles Police Academy.

 Michael is a certified TASER instructor, legal advisor and a specialist in risk management.
 He has been a certified police officer since 1983.
-He is a qualified instructor in a variety of areas, and has delivered training in five countries outside of the US
+He is a qualified instructor in a variety of areas and has delivered training in five countries outside of the US.

 Uliks is the creator of the Commando Defense Academy Swiss in Switzerland.
 He earned his initial certifications in the USA.
 He is certified in multiple forms of hand-to-hand and weapons training.
 He delivers training to officers throughout Europe, Israel and the US.

 Kevin has over 37 years experience in law enforcement.
-As the Senior Law Enforcement Specialist for the Oklahoma Municipal Assurance Group he provides training, policy development assistance, and conducts legal and claims investigations for over 300 OK police departments.
+As the Senior Law Enforcement Specialist for the Oklahoma Municipal Assurance Group, he provides training, policy development assistance, and conducts legal and claims investigations for over 300 OK police departments.

-Nancy served for more than 29 years in theMissouri DPS Division of Alcohol and Tobacco Control.
-McGee developed and administered the division’s retail beverage server training program, training thousands of servers of alcoholic beverages on proper service techniques and the detection of false identification.
+Nancy served for more than 29 years in the Missouri DPS Division of Alcohol and Tobacco Control.
+She developed and administered the division’s retail beverage server training program, training thousands of servers of alcoholic beverages on proper service techniques and the detection of false identification.

 Edward Kafel has been a sworn deputy with the El Paso County Sheriff’s Office since 1998.
 He has been assigned to the Training Section for the last 16 years.
 He is his agency’s primary use of force (UOF) instructor and has developed and taught UOF and de-escalation in his agency’s basic law enforcement academies and annual in-service training.

 Anthony is the owner of Blue to Gold Law Enforcement Training, a company dedicated to training officers around the country in constitutional law.
 Blue to Gold’s primary focus is search and seizure, use of force, and interview and interrogation practices.
 Anthony worked as a law enforcement officer with experience as both a municipal police officer and sergeant with a state police agency.

 Andrew began his law enforcement career in 1976.
 Serving with various agencies, he held positions in patrol, field training, SWAT and training.
 In 2000, he accepted a full time position as the Asst.
 Director at the University of Illinois, Police Training Institute.
-In 2004, he went to IRAQ as the Bureau Chief, for the DOJ, in charge of all advanced, specialized and reform training.
+In 2004, he went to IRAQ as the Bureau Chief for the DOJ, in charge of all advanced, specialized and reform training.

 Derrick serves with the Kernersville PD and has over 20 years experience.
-He trains defensive tactics, physical fitness, de-decalation, impact weapons and Taser.
+He trains defensive tactics, physical fitness, de-decalation, impact weapons and taser.